This post was updated on August 27, 2008 at 6:49 p.m.

 She knows Sen. Clinton is in the same boat and has little choice but to support Obama.
-“I don’t believe in my heart that she believes in her heart that Sen. Obama can lead this country,” says Kafka, who has voted Democrat for 38 years and now vows to vote a straight Republican ticket.
+“I don’t believe in my heart that she believes in her heart that Sen. Obama can lead this country,” says Kafka, who says she has voted Democratic for 38 years and now vows to vote a straight Republican ticket.

 “Anyone who claims to want to lead this country should at least begin by loving and respecting this country,” she said.

 “You don’t believe that he does?”
 I asked.